Aravindray/PostgreSQL/Learn-SQL/SQL-Queries.md

 # JOIN Operations

-## JOIN with One-to-Many relationship - INNER JOIN / JOIN ...
-ON ...
+## INNER JOIN / JOIN ...
+ON ... - With One-to-Many Relationship

 This example is based on these table from this [article](../Relational-Database-Design/Design-Intro.md#sql-query-to-build-one-to-many-relationship)